mui/material-ui/docs/src/pages/components/hidden/hidden.md

 # Hidden

-<p class="description">Quickly and responsively toggle the visibility value of components and more with our hidden utilities.</p>
+<p class="description">Quickly and responsively toggle the visibility value of components and more with the hidden utilities.</p>

 All elements are visible unless **they are explicitly hidden**.
-To ease integration with Material-UI's [responsive breakpoints](/customization/breakpoints/), this component can be used to hide any content, or you can use it in conjunction with our [`Grid`](/components/grid/) component.
+To ease integration with Material-UI's [responsive breakpoints](/customization/breakpoints/), this component can be used to hide any content, or you can use it in conjunction with the [`Grid`](/components/grid/) component.

 ## How it works